Roomify/repairtagger-docs/admin/notificationtemplates.rst

 `Email multiple notification template`_

+The Sms (text) templates have a character limit of 130 characters, but the Email templates can be as long as you like.

 Sms template
 ------------

+The Sms template is used when notifying a customer by text that they have a single item ready for pickup.

 Sms multiple template
 ---------------------

+The Sms template is used when notifying a customer by text that they have multiple items ready for pickup.

 Email notification template
 ---------------------------

+The Email notification template is used when notifying a customer by email that they have a single item ready for pickup.

 Email multiple notification template
 ------------------------------------

+The Email multiple notification template is used when notifying a customer by email that they have multiple items ready for pickup.